Configuring Dead Message Queues

 Setting DMQ-eligibility

 A message's DMQ-eligibility is set by the publishing client.
-For instructions on setting, refer to the following:
+For more information:

 Setting TTL